If you are saying “I’m not good at anything” or “I’m not good enough” then there are 2 possibilities:

 Let’s find out which is the case:

-1. Is it an opinion or a fact?
+1. Decide if it’s an opinion or a fact

 A fact is something that is consistent with objective reality or can be proven with evidence.